AndyR7/hyperv_iis_ansible/README.md

 Building IIS in Hyper-V with Ansible extras

 # Instructions
-Grab the 2025 ISO
+1. Grab the 2025 ISO
-Mount it
+2. Mount it
-Make a new directory
+3. Make a new directory

-Copy the contents of the ISO + unattend.xml to that new directory Create a new iso
+4. Copy the contents of the ISO + unattend.xml to that new directory
+5. Create a new iso

+**Note: UEFI (Gen2 VMs in Hyper-V) + efisys_noprompt.bin skips the “Press any key to boot from CD/DVD...” promp +-udfver102**

 # Tools
 Hyper-V
 Powershell 7
 Windows2025 ISO
 Microsoft ADK (to create iso)
 WSL
 Python
 PyWinrm
 Ansible

 # Completed
-Create an unattend.xml with a user/pass for autologin powershell script to automate
+- Create an unattend.xml
-1. Create an internal network in Hyper-V
-2. Create VMSs in Hyper-V
+- Create VMS in Hyper-V
-2. Mount ISO to VMs
+- Mount ISO to VMs
-3. Set ISO to boot
+- Set ISO to boot
-4. User prompt to proceed with rest of the setups **Might require a revisit... this is still slow/manual**
+- Enable WinRM and SSH

 # In Progress

-**Generic**
+**Generic** // **Ansible**
-1. Ensure Ansible User is created and in Adninistrators Group
+- Ensure Ansible User is created and in Adninistrators Group
-2. Enable WinRm
-3. Enable SSH
-4. WinGet Goodies, dotnet, notepad, windirstat, etc
-5. ...

-**Ansible**
+- Hostnames
+- Set IPs to static
-1. Connect to VMs via BASIC
+- Connect to VMs via WinRM and/or SSH
+- Use Winget to install apps
+    - Powershell 7
+    - dotnet 8/9
+    - 7-Zip
+    - Notepad ++
+    - Git
+    - Sysinternal
-2. Install IIS
+- Install IIS
+- Setup IIS
-3. Setup a site
+- Setup a site
+- Deploy some code

-4. ...
+- ...